Former Bishop of Newcastle, Brian Farran, made media waves in his time.

 “What astounds me now is that these abusers could believe that it was okay to take responsibility for my sexual awakening and development when they had been entrusted with my pastoral care,” CKH told The Commission.

-The Professional Standards Board recommended Farran defrock Lawrence, Duncan, Hoare and Sturt in light of allegations.
+The Professional Standards Board recommended Farran defrock Lawrence, Duncan, Hoare and Sturt in light of the allegations.

 Astonishingly, Farran didn’t want to defrock these sexually abusive priests.